MonoNPHM: Dynamic Head Reconstruction from Monocular Videos

 \subsection{Tracking Results}

 We compare \OURS to our baselines by fitting each model to all the 20 monocular RGB sequences individually.

 We report quantitative and qualitative results in \cref{tab:main_results} and \cref{fig:main_results}, respectively.
-For results on the complete sequences, we kindly refer to our supplementary video. \cref{fig:main_results} shows that \OURS~reconstructs important details about the face shape and expressions, that significantly help to recognize the identity and interpret the reconstructed emotion correctly.
-Compared to the 3DMM-based approaches, DECA and the MICA tracker, \OURS~is capable of reconstructing complete heads, including the mouth inside and hair.
+For results on the complete sequences, we kindly refer to our supplementary video. \cref{fig:main_results} shows that {\OURS} reconstructs important details about the face shape and expressions, that significantly help to recognize the identity and interpret the reconstructed emotion correctly.
+Compared to the 3DMM-based approaches, DECA and the MICA tracker, {\OURS} is capable of reconstructing complete heads, including the mouth inside and hair.
 IMavatar, on the other hand, suffers from its increased representational capacity compared to FLAME, due to the difficulty of task.
 Both NHA and HeadNeRF employ high capacity neural networks for high-fidelity renderings.
 Consequently, the geometry of these approaches is under-constrained.
 The quantitative evaluation reported in \cref{tab:main_results} confirms these findings.

 Additionally, we show qualitative results for five frames of the same sequence in \cref{fig:overlay}, to demonstrate temporal consistency and the alignment of our reconstructed geometry against the input sequence in screen space.
-Alongside, we show the predicted color images $\hat{I}$ of \OURS, to give further insights into our rendering loss $\mathcal{L}_{\texttt{RGB}}$, which mainly drives our optimization.
+Alongside, we show the predicted color images $\hat{I}$ of {\OURS}, to give further insights into our rendering loss $\mathcal{L}_{\texttt{RGB}}$, which mainly drives our optimization.
 Finally, we perform cross-reenactment by transferring the reconstructed latent codes $\zexp$ to the identity codes $\zgeo$ and $\zapp$ from another participant.
 Visually, the resulting reenactments capture the contents of the original expression to a high degree.

 \textbf{Single-Image Reconstruction} Furthermore, in \cref{fig:ffhq}, we demonstrate \OURS's 3D reconstruction capabilities on single in-the-wild images from the FFHQ dataset~\cite{karras2019stylgan+ffhq}.
 This indicates that our learned prior is strong enough for sparse observations, extreme lighting conditions and diverse identities.
 Additionally, we include a qualitative comparison against PanoHead~\cite{An_2023_panohead}, a recent SOTA 3D generative head model trained on the FFHQ dataset.